ABOUT THE FRAMEWORK

 Who do I contact if there are any technical issues?

-Refer to the user guide first.
-If you are still having difficulty, please contact Sarah Nolan at sarah.nolan@nottingham.ac.uk
+Refer to the User Guide for the Framework Portal first.
+If you are still having difficulty, please contact our Administrator, Sarah Nolan at sarah.nolan@nottingham.ac.uk

 Can I upload evidence and save it as I go along?